susanwang1234/battlescripts/README.md

 4. Find LoadModule in httpd.conf and add "LoadModule php7_module C:/php/php7apache2_4.dll" (or wherever you installed php)
 5. Laravel uses some OpenSSL module and it needs to be configured somewhere in either httpd.conf or php.ini?
 Couldn't resolve

-Unity:
-1. For Unity installation, here is the link https://unity3d.com/get-unity/download.
-2. The game is accessible under BattleScript/game/BattleScripts/Assets/_Scenes.
-3. The .unity files are the game scenes, which are what the Unity editor opens and allows to be edited.
-4. For our game networking, we are using Photon v2.
-When cloning the branch, if should be under the Assets folder.
-5. When building the game to debug, create a folder called Debug. the path should be BattleScript/game/BattleScripts/Debug
-6. The .gitignore file has been configured to ignore Debug folder.

 Local Database:
 1. Install MySql I recommend just installing XAMPP https://www.apachefriends.org/index.html
 2. Go to xampp/phpMyAdmin/config.inc.php